Former Marching Mizzou Director Alexander Pickard dies at 83

 The band also introduced the now-beloved “MIZ-ZOU” chant during Missouri’s 22-21 victory over Ohio State in 1976 in Columbus, according to the university website.
 In addition, new spirit groups including Mini Mizzou and the Golden Girls evolved during his tenure, and he conducted the halftime show at seven bowl games.

-In 2011, band alumni celebrated the 50th anniversary of his 1961 arrival on campus during the Homecoming game.
-On the Mizzou Alumni Association website, he was described as having a “charismatic, loving-drill-sergeant style.”
+In 2011, band alumni celebrated the 50thanniversary of his 1961 arrival on campus during the Homecoming game.
+On the Mizzou Alumni Association site, he was described as having a “charismatic, loving-drill-sergeant style.”

 “His ability to inspire fun, hard work and excellence resulted in a large number of Marching Mizzou alums who have an admittedly biased feeling that those years were Marching Mizzou’s greatest era,” according to the Alumni Association.